GenomicsAotearoa/shell-for-bioinformatics/docs/5_inspectmanipulate2.md

     * Let's build the command based on `awk options 'selection_criteria {action}' input-file`
         - What is the `selection_criteria` ? ( **hint**- it evolves around a symbol. )
+        - There is a possibility of needing the "inverse of match" function in `awk` here which can be invoked with `!`
         - For `{action}`, we will need the field IDs of the three columns.
 Based on pre-existing knowledge of annotation formats, it will be feild 1, 4 and 5.
 Don't foget the above note on 0 vs 1 indexing of start site